 Declutter your life

 There are many great reasons to declutter our lives and homes.
-They range from cutting down on housework – if you own less stuff there are fewer things to clean and maintain – to the simple desire for a calmer life.
-One with more time and space for the people and the things that bring you the greatest joy.
+They range from cutting down on housework – if we own less stuff, there are fewer things to clean and maintain – to the simple desire for a calmer life, one with more time and space for the people and things that bring us the greatest joy.

 During 2014, after feeling continually busy, I decided to move towards a simpler life.
-To do this I donated over half of my possessions to charity, stopped buying unnecessary stuff and simplified everything that remained.
-It was a lot of work and even a few tears, but on reflection, it was worth every minute of my time and energy.
+To do this, I donated over half of my possessions to charity, stopped buying unnecessary stuff and simplified everything that remained.
+It was a lot of work and even a few tears, but on reflection, it was worth every minute of my time.
 As a result, my life feels lighter with more space, time and freedom.

 My decluttering tips

 Today I’m sharing my decluttering tips should you need a little help or motivation.
-When you’re decluttering, you could work on one room at a time, or you could address your possessions by type, for example, clothes, books and so on.
+When you’re decluttering, you could work on one room at a time, or you could address your possessions by type, for example, clothes, kitchen items and so on.
 Each area can be done in stages and approached as gently or as drastically as you wish.
-As with everything in life, it’s wise to go at your own pace to find out what works best for you.
+As with everything in life, it’s wise to go at your own pace and do what works best for you.

 1. Getting started

-Getting started is tough especially when there are so many ways to procrastinate!
+Getting started can be tough especially when there are so many ways to procrastinate!
 To ease yourself in, why not set yourself a few small goals – like addressing a cupboard or drawer.
 When you see and feel the benefits, I’m sure you’ll be motivated to continue.

 2. What to remove